linkworldone/linkworld/README.md

 ## Future Vision

+We are about to launch services for eSIM users and introduce service providers.
+Users will be able to directly purchase service plans while holding either a physical SIM or an eSIM, making the experience faster and more cost-effective.
 We aim to build a truly user-owned global mobile network, where anyone can enjoy convenient, affordable, and borderless communication services through decentralized technology.
-In the future, we will launch a universal global SIM card to further simplify the user experience.
+In the future, we will launch a universal global SIM card or eSIM to further simplify the user experience.

 ## Tech Stack